mongodb-labs/drivers-evergreen-tools/.evergreen/auth_oidc/azure/README.md

 Locally, it can be installed as `brew install az`.

 See https://wiki.corp.mongodb.com/display/DRIVERS/Using+AWS+Secrets+Manager+to+Store+Testing+Secrets for more background on how the secrets are managed for these tests.
+These secrets are used to log in to Azure, and the rest of the secrets are fetched from the "OIDC-Key-Vault" in our Drivers Azure Subscription (https://portal.azure.com/#home).

-Additionally, there are secrets stored in the "OIDC-Key-Vault" in our Drivers Azure Subscription <TODO, link to the wiki>.
+See the Azure machine flows section of the OIDC Configuration [wiki](https://wiki.corp.mongodb.com/display/ENG/OIDC+Configuration#OIDCConfiguration-ServiceAccounts/ManagedIdentities/MachineFlows) for more information about the Azure integration.

 To ensure proper setup and teardown, we use a task group in Evergreen config.
 The setup portion should run the equivalent of the following, substituting your driver name: